 What Is a Review?

+What is an audit of financial statements?
 A financial audit is the highest level of assurance service offered by a public accounting firm.
 But there are other levels of assurance services provided as well, depending on your needs as an organization.

 A review of financial statements includes performing inquiry and analytical procedures in order to express limited assurance that there are no material modifications that should be made to the financial statements.
 Just like with an audit, the accountant must be independent to perform a review.
 However, a review does not include: